-Bottom of the funnel keywords usually have the lowest search volume but high commercial intent.
-People searching for these terms are ready to buy.
+Bottom of the funnel keywords has the lowest search volumes but high commercial intent.
+People searching for these terms are usually potential customers and are ready to buy.

 Your keyword strategy should look to balance keywords for each stage of the funnel.
 Top of the funnel keywords will attract most of your traffic, while bottom of the funnel keywords will generate the most revenue for your business.